modmore/docs/en/Redactor/v2.x/02_Configure_Redactor.md

 ### Formatting Tags (`redactor.formattingTags`) (tv)

 The options you get when clicking the formatting button in the Redactor toolbar.
 Defaults to: p, blockquote, pre, h1, h2, h3, h4 which are the only currently supported formatting tags.
-(Need more?
-[Let us know!](mailto:support@modmore.com?subject=I+need+more+formatting+tags+for+Redactor+because))

 **Default:**`p,blockquote,pre,h1,h2,h3,h4`